hazer-hazer/Jacy-Dev-Book/_docs/how-to-run.md

   * `entries` - Prints what syntax units parser enters and leave
   * `all` - Prints `entries` and also special much info about skipping, etc.

+{:> Toggle key-value option arguments:}
+> If you want to disable specific argument of key-value option, e.g. passing `--dev-print=all` to exclude `tokens` you need to write `--dev-print all=no` or `--dev-print=all=no`, but first form is more readable.
+> You can use any boolean value to toggle arguments, allowed boolean values described below.

 **Boolean options**

 * `--dev` - enables dev mode: all logs will be printed including `dev`-level logs and new logs will be added.
 Generally just produces more debug info everywhere.